Homemade Tamales Recipe

 Tamales are a traditional Mexican dish of dried corn husks stuffed with filling and masa (a corn-based dough).
 Discard the husks to serve or leave them and use as a disposable plate!

 Tamales can be filled with different kinds of meats and sauces, but this recipe is for the most authentic traditional tamale with a tender pork filling and savory red sauce.
-Make sure to also check out my beef tamales and chicken tamales recipes!
+Make sure to also check out my beef tamales recipe!

 Ingredients for tamales recipe arranged in large bowls.
 From top to bottom: garlic cloves, seasonings, corn husks, onion, tomato, jalapeño, lard, pork and corn masa flour.